Amossonny/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Creates a script that deletes all files in the current working directory that end with the character ~
 * Created a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
 * A command that lists all the files and directories of the current directory, separated by commas (,)
+* Creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0